-Triangular Moving Average (TMA) Description and Uses
+Triangular Moving Average (TMA) in Trading

 The triangular moving average (also known as the TMA) is similar to other moving averages in that it shows the average (or mean) price over a specified number of data points (usually a number of price bars).
 However, the triangular moving average differs in that it is double smoothed—which also means averaged twice.

 A triangular moving average can be calculated using various input data, such as prices, volume, or another technical indicator.
 Triangle moving averages are most often applied to the price of an asset.
 The moving average overlays the price bars on a chart (or overlays the volume or indicator if being applied to volume or an indicator) and is the blue line in the SPDR S&P 500 chart example.

 The triangular moving average (TMA) is an average of an average, of the last N prices (P).

 SMA = (P1 + P2 + P3 + P4 + ... + PN) / N

 Then, take the average of all the SMA values to get TMA values.

 TMA = (SMA1 + SMA2 + SMA3 + SMA4 + ...
 SMAN) / N